tuannguyen8390/starter-academic/content/authors/admin/_index.md

   url: "https://agriculture.vic.gov.au/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include big data in Genomics, anything sequencing (from ultra-long read sequencing like Nanopore or Pacbio to short read like Illumina NovaSeq) as well as bioinformatics in general.
+bio: My research interests include big data in genomics, anything sequencing (from ultra-long read sequencing like Oxford Nanopore or PacBio to short read sequencing technologies like Illumina) as well as bioinformatics in general.

 interests:
+- Application of ultra-long reads in genomics
-- Transcriptomics (Bulk & Single Cell RNA-seq)
+- Transcriptomics (Bulk & single Cell RNA-seq)
-- Ultra-long reads Genomics
-- Data mining using big data in Genomics
+- Data mining using big data in genomics
+- Development of bioinformatics tools/scripts
-- Bioinformatics
+- Workflows for bioinformatics

 education: